Robert Desnos: Legacy

 Desnos' poetry has been set to music by a number of composers, including Witold Lutosławski with Les Espaces du sommeil (1975) and Chantefleurs et Chantefables (1991), Francis Poulenc (Dernier poème, 1956) and Henri Dutilleux with Le Temps l'Horloge (2007).
+A selection from Chantefleurs et Chantefables was set by Jean Wiener.
 Carolyn Forché has translated his poetry and names Desnos as a significant influence on her own work.
 Dutch composer Marjo Tal set several of Desnos’ poems to music.

 In 1974, at the urging of Robert Desnos' widow, Joan Miró published an "illustrated book" with text from Robert Desnos titled Les pénalités de l'enfer ou les nouvelles Hébrides (The Penalties of Hell or The New Hebrides), Maeght Editeur, Paris, 1974.
 It was a set of 25 lithographs, five in black, and the others in colors.

 In 2006, the book was displayed in "Joan Miró, Illustrated Books" at the Vero Beach Museum of Art.
 One critic said it is "an especially powerful set, not only for the rich imagery but also for the story behind the book's creation.
 The lithographs are long, narrow verticals, and while they feature Miró's familiar shapes, there's an unusual emphasis on texture."
 The critic continued, "I was instantly attracted to these four prints, to an emotional lushness, that's in contrast with the cool surfaces of so much of Miró's work.
 Their poignancy is even greater, I think, when you read how they came to be.
 The artist met and became friends with Desnos, perhaps the most beloved and influential surrealist writer, in 1925, and before long, they made plans to collaborate on a livre d'artist.
 Those plans were put on hold because of the Spanish civil war and World War II.
 Desnos' bold criticism of the latter led to his imprisonment in Theresienstadt, and he died at age 45 shortly after his release in 1945.
 Nearly three decades later, at the suggestion of Desnos' widow, Miró set out to illustrate the poet's manuscript.
 It was his first work in prose, which was written in Morocco in 1922 but remained unpublished until this posthumous collaboration."

 A reading of "Relation d'un Rêve" (Description of a Dream) recorded by Desnos for radio broadcast in 1938 can be heard on the audiobook CD Surrealism Reviewed, issued in 2002.

+In 2023 a novel, Traitor Comet, was published as the first in a series on Desnos's life and his friendship with the poet Antonin Artaud.
+The sequel, L'Etoile de Mer (The Starfish), was published in November 2024, and continues the story of Desnos as he defies André Breton and becomes obsessed with the wife of Tsuguharu Foujita, (later to become Desnos's wife), Youki.